nurpax/blog/posts/sqlite-simple-benchmarking.md

 ## Comparing to other implementations and databases

-I thought it'd be interesting to compare my results to other databases and also other Haskell database bindings.
-Furthermore, I wanted to know how fast Python fares with its built-in sqlite3 module.
+I thought it'd be interesting to compare my results to other databases and also to other Haskell database bindings.
+Furthermore, I wanted to know how well Python fares with its built-in sqlite3 module.
 So I implemented a few more variants of my benchmark:

 * mysql-simple ([source](https://github.com/nurpax/db-bench/tree/master/haskell/Mysql.hs))